harisatishv/SpeechForge/replit.md

 - All interactive elements include `data-testid` attributes for testing
 - Dark mode supported via theme toggle

-## Recent Changes
+# Recent Changes

 - 2025-11-08: Initial setup with Python backend and React frontend
 - Design follows Linear-inspired minimalist utility design
-- Integrated ElevenLabs API for voice synthesis and cloning
+- Integrated ElevenLabs API for voice synthesis
 - **Upgraded to ElevenLabs v3 Model** - supports 70+ languages (90% of world population)
 - Any voice can now speak in any of the 70+ supported languages
 - **Implemented hybrid TTS routing system:**